Jump to section

 Hypotonia roughly translates to “lowered muscle tone and muscle tension”.
 As healthy muscle tone is what enables us to move, control our

-Hypotonia can be caused by damage to the brain, spinal cord, nerves, or muscles, and this damage can be the result of injury, illness, environmental factors, or genetic, muscle, or central nervous system disorders, including:
+Hypotonia can be caused by damage to the brain, spinal cord, nerves, or muscles.
+This damage can be the result of injury, illness,

 Sometimes, children are born with hypotonia that isn’t related to any condition, which is called benign congenital hypotonia.
 In other cases, a cause for hypotonia is a mystery, and cannot be identified.